lukso-network/docs/docs/standards/standard-detection.md

 ![Interface and metadata standards](../../static/img/standard-detection.jpeg)

-These 2 types of standards are fundamental for interacting with smart contracts on the LUKSO blockchain.
+These two standards types are fundamental for interacting with smart contracts on the LUKSO blockchain.

-**Interface Standard** enables us to know which functions (and their parameters) can be called on a smart contract.
-On the other hand, **Metadata Standard** gives information about the data set by default on the contract, and which keys can be queried to retrieve such data.
+**Interface Standard** defines the functions that can be called on a smart contract and their expected parameters.
+On the other hand, **Metadata Standard** informs about the data set by default on the contract and which keys to query to retrieve such data.

 ## Interface Detection

 :::success Tip

-For a full list of `interfaceId`s, see the section **[Contracts Implementation > Interface Ids](./smart-contracts/interface-ids)**
+See the page **[Contracts Implementation > Interface Ids](./smart-contracts/interface-ids)** for a complete list of `interfaceId`s.

 :::

-> This covers how to detect if a contract implements a specific interface.
+> This section covers how to detect if a contract implements a specific interface.

-We can verify if a contract implements a specific set of functions (= an **interface**) using an [`interfaceId`](./smart-contracts/interface-ids).

-This can be done using the function `supportsInterface(interfaceId)`, passing the `bytes4` `interfaceId` as a parameter.
+We can verify if a contract implements a specific set of functions (= an **interface**) using the function `supportsInterface(interfaceId)`, passing the bytes4 `interfaceId` as a parameter.

-Calling this function will return **TRUE** if the contract implements this specific `interfaceId`, **FALSE** otherwise.
+Calling this function will return **TRUE** if the contract implements this specific interfaceId, **FALSE** otherwise.

 ### Example

-A **[UniversalProfile](./universal-profile/03-lsp3-universal-profile-metadata.md)** is a contract based on **[ERC725Account](./universal-profile/01-lsp0-erc725account.md)** (LSP0).
-This means that the contract **SHOULD** implement the functions defined in the [ERC725Account interface](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md#interface-cheat-sheet).
+A **[Universal Profile](./universal-profile/03-lsp3-universal-profile-metadata.md)** is a contract based on [ERC725Account](./universal-profile/01-lsp0-erc725account.md)** (LSP0).
+Therefore, the contract **SHOULD\*\* implement the functions defined in the [ERC725Account interface](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md#interface-cheat-sheet).

 ```javascript
 const UniversalProfile = require("@lukso/lsp-smart-contracts/artifacts/UniversalProfile.json");